opossum-linux/dotfiles/README.md

 {qutebrowser} okay it's goated but lack of userscripts is crucial unless you're an evil wizard who writes in javascript (most evil programming langauge in the universe)

-{firefox} have to use firefox with vimium
+{librewolf} have to use firefox with vimium

-{flameshot} works everywhere that's the reason why i use it. btw even works on wayland some people think it doesn't
+{flameshot} works everywhere that's the reason why i use it. btw even works on wayland some people think it doesn't but way more conviniant to use hyprshot and other's

 {vim} neovim's for weak and javascript coders (use it for notes and writing)